John L. White: New Jersey State Senator

 White became a candidate for the State Senate in 1967, an election cycle that was less favorable toward Democrats (it was the mid-term election of the second term of Democratic Governor Richard J. Hughes).
 He challenged four-term incumbent Senate Majority Leader John A. Waddington in the Third Senate District, specifically within Assembly district 3A, which included all of Salem County and part of Gloucester County.
 He defeated Waddington by 4,830 votes, 28,456 (54.6%) to 23,635 (45.4%).
 Waddington won Salem County by 3,328 votes, but White's margin in the Gloucester County part of the district was 8,149.
 He did not seek re-election to a second term in 1971.

 Post-legislative career

 After leaving the Senate, White continued to practice law in Woodbury.
 He served as president of the New Jersey State Bar Association in 1985.
-He served as Solicitor of the Woodbury Board of Education and the Gloucester County Improvement Authority.
+He served as Solicitor of the Woodbury Public Schools and the Gloucester County Improvement Authority.
 White retired in 1996 after suffering a stroke, and died in Deptford Township, New Jersey in 2001.
 He was 71.
-Senator White is buried in Wenonah Cemetery.